 Does the Central Limit Theorem require the data to be normally distributed?

-Why does √n matter in statistics?
+Why does the factor √n matter in statistics?

-Does CLT work for time series data?
+Does the CLT apply to time series data?

-What happens when CLT fails?
+What happens when the CLT fails?

 References and Further Reading